SkyBlueRW/SkyBlueRW.github.io/_posts/2024-04-30-frequentist-factor-zoo.md

 actually, there are hundreds of factors claim to predict cross-section stock return.
 A lot of times, (quantitative) investors would have trading signal

-start from good old beta to incporate value and size in Fama French, to momentum,

 When we research the data set intensively and experiments hundreds of factors, the baseline is no more none of them work.
 Significant result can emerge just out of randomness.
 Take the coin toss guess as analogy, it's quite unlikely for one people to guess correctly for 10 consecutive times of coin toss, while if we find 10 thousands people, it is not surprising to see a few of them are able to guess correctly out of luck not from skills in guessing coin toss.

 simulation.

-Lasso, explicit account for multiple testing
+Lasso, explicit account for multiple testing, achieve null hypothesis with the data observed

 With pre-determined factors (not necessary), how to identify if a candidate facotr perform taking luck into account